Adele Parks

-Adele Parks is an English women's fiction author.
+Adele Parks (born 1969 or 1970) is an English women's fiction author.
 She has written 24 novels in her 24-year career as an author and is one of the bestselling authors of women's fiction in the United Kingdom.

 Biography

 Parks is from Teesside, near Middlesbrough, in North Yorkshire.
 She decided she wanted to be a writer at the age of seven.
 She studied English at the University of Leicester.
 Before becoming a novelist, Parks worked in advertising and management consultancy.
 Her debut novel, Playing Away, was released in 2000.

 As of January 2025, she has sold more than 5.5 million UK edition copies of her novels and her books have been translated into 31 languages.
 Every one of her 23 novels are bestsellers in the UK.

 She was awarded with an MBE in the New Year Honours List 2022.
 She was a judge of the Costa Book Awards in 2010 and has regularly been the judge of the Costa Short Story Awards.
 In 2009 she was awarded an honorary doctorate, a Doctor of Letters, by Teesside University.
 Her Quick Read book, Happy Families, won the Learners' Favourite Award.
 She is an ambassador for literacy charity The Reading Agency and a Patron of the National Literacy Trust.
 She is also a Patron of The Guildford Book Festival.

 Lies, Lies, Lies was shortlisted for the 2020 Fiction Book of the Year in the British Book Awards.